lachlanmcdonald/mg-shader-wiki/Random.md

 ## Axis modes

-Voxels are replaced across all axes.
-You can randomize the X, Y, or Z-axis (or a combination) with the axis mode.
+By default, voxels are replaced across all axes.
+But this can be restricted to the X, Y, or Z-axis (or a combination) with the axis modes:

 <table>
     <tr>